Frequently Asked Questions

 Study Abroad/Field School, Service-Learning, Internships, etc.

-c.
+b.
+For more information, visit the UGA Experiential Learning website.
 Specific courses and activities approved to satisfy the Experiential Learning requirement